vincent-thomas/v-thomas.com-new/content/logs/dont-use-try-join-use-join-instead.md

 ## "Rust is full of these minefields!!!" i hear you say

 In my opinion, this isn't rusts fault.
 Rust values zero-cost abstraction and if control over execution is required (as it often is when choosing rust), this is the best design of async i've ever seen.
-This issue is not the `Future` trait, or how `async { ... }` is compiled, it's just a library API mistake which leaks internal functionality on to the library user.
+This issue is not the `Future` trait, or how `async { ... }` is compiled, it's just a library API mistake.